 Haruki Murakami has an advice column, and you can find some great English translations here.
 The website itself is filled with charming pictures of Murakami himself attending to a host of upright animals.
-So many of the responses are avuncular and yet harsh and misleading.
+So many of the responses are amiable and yet harsh and misleading.
 Death is met with nihilism and the desire for deep-fried oysters.
 Have a broken heart, Murakami wonders “Who cares?”

 And then there is this gem: